mezhanglei/react-easy-formrender/README.md

 - `a[0].b` means the `b` attribute of the first option under the array `a`

 ### Expression Usage
 As we all know, if we use `JSON` during the transfer, the form will lose some information that cannot be converted.
-So we use a string expression to describe the form property linkage, and `eval` is executed to get the result of the linkage.
+So we use a string expression to describe the form property linkage, and `eval` is executed to get the result.
  1. Quick use: Computational expressions wrapping target property values with `{{` and `}}`
 ```javascript
   const [properties, setProperties] = useState({